UNFI LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, April 18, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in United Natural Foods, Inc. ("United Natural Foods" or the "Company") (: UNFI) of a class action securities lawsuit.
+NEW YORK, April 20, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in United Natural Foods, Inc. ("United Natural Foods" or the "Company") (NYSE: UNFI) of a class action securities lawsuit.

 UNFI investors may also contact Joseph E. Levi, Esq. via email at [email protected] or by telephone at (212) 363-7500.